pagliares/facade-design-pattern/README.md

 ### 01 - e-commerce-version1

 This example is the initial version of our simplified e-commerce program.
 Although it works, it demands using several classes in order to accomplish a product purchase.
 The example does not use the Facade design pattern.

+### 02 - e-commerce-version2

+This example builds upon the first example by adding the Facade design pattern to our solution.
+This eases the process of making a purchase in our example e-commerce system.
+This version does not adhere to the principle of least knowledege (don't talk with strangers/Demetrius' Law).